Skip to content

 Course Objectives

-1. To enhance understanding of the defining principles of health promotion practice, through an advanced systems-oriented approach;
+1. To enhance understanding of the defining concepts, theories and principles of social and behavioural change and health promotion practice, through an advanced systems-oriented approach and a critical social science perspective

 Methods of Assessment